top of page

 3. The successful attempt to avoid the common peril

 Events that might lead to a General Average declaration include stranding, cargo damage, fire, bunker shortages, cargo shifting, collisions, and machinery failures.
-In such cases, the ship's master may choose to cargo jettison or make other maritime sacrifices to protect the ship and its cargo.
+In such cases, the ship's master may choose to make sacrifices to protect the ship and its cargo.

 Event